permutationlock/hakyll_blog/posts/blog-emscripten_c_applications.md

     -Wl,--export-all -Wl,--no-entry
 ```

-The `--target=wasm32` flag tells the compiler to output 32bit
+The `--target=wasm32` flag tells the compiler to output 32 bit
 WebAssembly.
 Next, `--no-standard-libraries` tells the compiler to
 omit libc as clang does not come with a WASM compatible
 implementation of libc; the libc on your local machine contains